Isaac menaces U.S. Gulf Coast 7 years after Katrina

 "That brings a high level of anxiety to the people of New Orleans," New Orleans Mayor Mitch Landrieu told a news conference.
 "I want to tell everybody now that I believe that we will be OK," he added.

-It was forecast to strengthen into a Category 2 hurricane on the five-step Saffir-Simpson scale of hurricane intensity, with top winds of 100 mph (160 kph), before moving over the Gulf Coast no later than early on Wednesday.
-A tropical storm becomes a Category 1 hurricane at 74 mph (119 kph).
+It was forecast to strengthen into a Category 2 hurricane on the five-step Saffir-Simpson scale of hurricane intensity, with top winds of 100 mph, before moving over the Gulf Coast no later than early on Wednesday.
+A tropical storm becomes a Category 1 hurricane at 74 mph.

 "Strengthening is expected to continue right up until landfall occurs," the National Hurricane Center said.

-The storm was more than 400 miles (645 km) wide and Craig Fugate, director of the Federal Emergency Management Agency, said the worst effects may well be in Mississippi and Alabama.
+The storm was more than 400 miles wide and Craig Fugate, director of the Federal Emergency Management Agency, said the worst effects may well be in Mississippi and Alabama.

 "This is not a New Orleans storm.
 This is a Gulf Coast storm," Fugate said.